-Wing Chun Kung Fu techniques are close to the body, so that balance and protection of central body can be maintained.
+Wing Chun Kung Fu techniques are close to the body, so that balance and protection of the central body can be maintained.
 The most important part of any Wing Chun fight is having a well-balanced body, relaxed, and rooted to the ground.
 Wing Chun effectiveness relies on the practitioner’s ability to maintain the structure of the stance at all times.
 This basic, centered structure of the body must not be compromised, as it will open the person up to attack.
-Attack and defense are both based from the center line of the body, allowing for greater efficiency.
+Attack and defense are both based on the centerline of the body, allowing for greater efficiency.

 Wing Chun Basics

 There are 6 Wing Chun forms, which are exercises designed to train in balance, relaxation, and mental focus.
 They are the foundation of Wing Chun martial arts.
 While the names remain the same, the exact techniques differ among the various Wing Chun schools.
 The first 3 forms are open-hand.
 The fourth is practicing against a dummy model.
 Once these forms are mastered, the student may move on to the final 2 forms, which make use of different weapons.

 - Siu Lim Tau (Little Idea) – The foundation for all Wing Chun techniques.
 Meant to be practiced throughout one’s lifetime, even if they are a long-time Wing Chun master.

 - Chum Kiu (Seeking the Bridge) – Building off of Siu Lim Tau to learn Wing Chun techniques for fighting an opponent.